-NOTE: The Early Access window for the 2018-19 school year will open DECEMBER 1.
+NOTE: The Ealy Access application window for the 2019-20 school year will open December 1.
 Applications are due by JANUARY 31 for priority.

 Families interested in applying for Early Access MUST apply to the school district in which they reside.
 The Adams 12 Early Access process only serves families within the Adams 12 district boundaries.
 Families residing outside of Adams 12 boundaries should contact the school district in which they are located.
 To check your residence please see the Adams 12 Boundary Locator.

 - The first round of the Schools Choice Program opens December 1 and closes January 31.
 The priority deadline for Early Access coincides with these dates.